franksparks/BookJourney/README.md

 BookJourney allows the users to track their reading activity.

-In order to get books information [GoogleBooksAPI](https://developers.google.com/books?hl=es-419) is being used.

 Users can store books as "Want to read", "Reading" or "Read" status.
 But users can define their own lists as well.

-To promote reading, user can set a Reading Challenge for the current year.
+To promote reading, user can set a Reading Challenge for the current year (something happens on completion!).

-Users can set ratings and reviews to the books.
+Also, users can set ratings and reviews to the books.

+Books information is retrieved from [GoogleBooksAPI](https://developers.google.com/books?hl=es-419).

 ### Serveless application

-BookJourney does not have an API, we are running serverless by running actions directly.
+BookJourney does not have an API, we are running serverless by running actions to the database directly.

 ### Database

-We are using [MongoDB](https://www.mongodb.com) as provider.
+We are using [MongoDB](https://www.mongodb.com) as provider via Prisma ORM.

 ### Prisma schema